Aeolian Islands: Geology

-The complex of the seven Aeolian Islands, covering an area of 1600 km2, originated in the Tyrrhenian Basin, a great plain at the bottom of the Tyrrhenian Sea.
+The seven Aeolian Islands, covering an area of 1600 km2, originated in the Tyrrhenian Basin, a great plain at the bottom of the Tyrrhenian Sea.
 Emissions of lava from depths of up to 3600 m resulted in the formation of the Aeolian Islands, together with Ustica and a series of submarine volcanoes named Magnani, Vavilov, Marsili and Palinuro, as well as two that are unnamed.

 The present shape of the Aeolian Islands is the result of volcanic activity over a period of 260,000 years.
 There are two active volcanoes – Stromboli and Vulcano.
 Steaming fumaroles and thermal waters are on most of the islands.
 The volcanic activity has also left the islands with a very fertile soil that is beneficial in the growth of natural flora.